 Considered a classic film in all circles, Roman Polanski’s Chinatown is indeed well written, well acted, and well directed.
 What’s more, now on Blu-ray, it looks pretty darn good for a 1974 picture.
 Having said that, I must admit this was my first time seeing it (here comes the shame), and its leisurely pace left me a little less than enthralled.
 If you’re a fan of the film, it’s a must-own.
 If you’ve never seen it and your senses have been dulled by years of fast action, big explosions, and rapid fire dialogue, your appreciation for Chinatown may be slightly watered down.

-This week offers up many titles, but few worth owning… However, if you’re a fan of Japanese cinema (no, no the shock type, but a more poetical picture) Criterion has a little something for you… and they’re also releasing an underrated Nicolas Roeg headtrip for your viewing pleasure.
+This week offers up many new Blu-ray titles, but few worth owning… However, if you’re a fan of Japanese cinema (no, no the shock type, but a more poetical picture) Criterion has a little something for you… and they’re also releasing an underrated Nicolas Roeg headtrip for your viewing pleasure.
 For those with more mainstream tastes there’s a slew of recent theatrical films on Blu-ray, and Warner’s catches fans up with Harry Potter with more HD Ultimate Editions of the successful franchise.

 This Tuesday offers a huge amount of Blu-ray releases… but it’s a mixed bag to be sure.
 What should you consider for your HD library and viewing pleasure?
 Here’s what we recommend for this Tuesday, June 7th: